SocietyForArtisticResearch/rc-pandoc-help/tools.md

 After dragging the icon to the weave, you can upload the pdf in the "edit pdf" tool.
 You can also choose a pdf from "simple media" if it has been uploaded previously.
 An alternative way to upload is to click the "+" below "simple media."

-In the uploading dialogue box, you can choose to represent the PDF in your exposition either with a preview image of the file or with a different picture.
+In the uploading dialog box, you can choose to represent the PDF in your exposition either with a preview image of the file or with a different picture.